-We confirm, on behalf of the Corporation, that after due enquiry and to the best of its knowledge, the Corporation believes it is able to identify any material irregular or improper use of funds by the group, or material non-compliance with the Education and Skills Funding Agency's terms and conditions of funding under the financial memorandum.
+I confirm on behalf of the corporation that after due enquiry, and to the best of my knowledge, I am able to identify any material irregular or improper use of funds by the corporation, or material non-compliance with the framework of authorities and the terms and conditions of funding under the corporation's grant funding agreements and contracts with ESFA, or any other public funder.
+This includes the elements outlined in the "Dear accounting officer" letter of 29 November 2022 and ESFA's bite size guides.

-We confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
-If any instances are identified after the date of this statement, these will be notified to the Education and Skills Funding Agency.
+I confirm that no instances of material irregularity, impropriety, funding non-compliance, or noncompliance with the framework of authorities have been discovered to date.
+If any instances are identified after the date of this statement, these will be notified to ESFA.